MridulTailor/3musks-hack4india/README.md

-# 3musks-hack4india
-Wifi attendance app made in Flutter and Django.
+#Wifi attendance app made in Flutter and Django.

 # Frontend
 ## Overview